 How do you know if you are a good candidate for outsourcing?
 In my 20 years as an outsourcer, I’ve noticed three factors that predict who will sink and who will swim in the outsourcing pool.
-In my first post, I showed out outsourcing success can be predicted by how willing you are willingness to respect another’s professional judgment.
+In my first post, I showed out outsourcing success can be predicted by how willing you to respect another’s professional judgment.

 Suppose you need to review one of your client’s portfolios.
 You call to discuss the strategic changes and the couple’s 10-year-old child answers the phone.
 Would you discuss the financial goals with the child, have the child relay those concerns to his parents and then in turn repeat the parents’ answers to you?
 Putting layers of staff between you and your outsourcer has the same effect as discussing financial goals with a 10 year old.

 I’ve found the anchor that tethers the swimmer to the wall is putting an assistant in the middle who lacks both the financial background to understand what you do and the technical background to understand what I do.
 You might as well hire a 10 year old.
 Admittedly, you’re one step up from drowning if this assistant has the financial knowledge to accurately communicate your vision.
 But no matter how organized or knowledgeable the assistant, it’s still like playing the children’s game of telephone.
-The message at the end of the circle is never quite the same message that started it.
+The message at the end of the game is never the same message that started it.